-This section applies to contracts "discovered to be void" and contracts become void.
+This section applies to contracts ,,discovered to be void" and contracts become void.
 It does not apply to contracts which are known to be void.
 Thus, if A pays Rs.
 300 to B to beat C, the money is not recoverable.

 Example: A pays B Rs.
-2000 in consideration of B"s promising to marry C, A"sdaughter.
+2000 in consideration of B"s promising to marry C, A"s daughter.
 C is dead at the time of promise.
-The agreement is void but B must repay A Rs.2000.
+The agreement is void but B must repay A Rs.
+2000.

-- 3. Specific performance: under certain circumstances a person aggrieved by the breach of the contract can file a suit for specific performance, i.e. for an order by the court upon the party guilty of breach of contract directing him to perform what he promised to do.
+3. Specific performance: under certain circumstances a person aggrieved by the breach of the contract can file a suit for specific performance, i.e. for an order by the court upon the party guilty of breach of contract directing him to perform what he promised to do.
 Specific performance is discretionary remedy which is allowed only in limited number of cases.
-Rules regarding the granting of this relief are contained in the section Relief Act, 1877 Some of the cases in which specific performance of contract may be enforced are as follows: - a) Where monetary consideration is not adequate remedy for the breach of contract.
+Rules regarding the granting of this relief are contained in the section Relief Act, 1877 a) Where monetary consideration is not adequate remedy for the breach of contract.